 Trade professionals are navigating tighter budgets, more demanding timelines, and clients who want “marble but not the headache.”
 Designers need materials that look like high-end stone in photographs but perform well in busy households and rental or multi-family settings.

 Fabricators are also feeling margin pressure from big-box competition.
-So, total lifetime cost and callback risk are now as important as slab cost.
+Total lifetime cost and callback risk are now as important as the upfront slab cost.
 Because both options provide bold white-and-grey veining, choosing Calacatta marble is more about performance, liability, and transparent pricing than about aesthetics.

 Durability and Performance on Real Jobs

-When comparing Calacatta quartz and Calacatta marble from a durability standpoint, the differences are significant.
-Calacatta quartz is non-porous, which means it resists liquid absorption and everyday staining without the need for sealing.
-It’s highly scratch-resistant for typical residential use and holds up well to daily wear.
-Quartz also resists etching, so its finish stays consistent even when exposed to common kitchen substances like citrus, vinegar, or household cleaners.
-In contrast, Calacatta marble is naturally porous and can absorb liquids if it isn’t properly sealed, making it more vulnerable to stains from oil, wine, coffee, and spices.
-Marble is softer than quartz, so it’s more prone to scratching and surface wear over time, and it etches easily when exposed to acidic foods or cleaners.
-Unlike quartz, marble requires regular professional sealing to maintain its appearance and protect the surface.
+Calacatta marble is naturally porous and absorbs liquids if not properly sealed, making it vulnerable to stains from oil, wine, coffee, and spices.
+It is softer than quartz, more prone to scratching and surface wear over time, and etches easily when exposed to acidic foods or cleaners.
+Unlike quartz, marble requires regular professional sealing to maintain its appearance.

 For trade professionals, this means quartz dramatically reduces the risk of callbacks for stains and etching.
 This risk is especially prevalent in white/Calacatta-look installations that show every flaw.
 Marble still makes sense when patina and “lived-in” character are selling points, and the client accepts maintenance and wear as part of the aesthetic.